stacks-network/docs/src/pages/storage-hubs/digital-ocean-deploy.md

 ---
-title: Configure a hub on DigitalOcean
+title: Deploy on DigitalOcean
-description: 'Storing user data with Blockstack'
+description: Learn how to run a Gaia hub on DigitalOcean
 ---

 ## Introduction